nikhils10/Movie-Recommendation-Engine/README.md

 In user and item based we checked taking into account tough and easy raters by normalizing the ratings .
 We also checked methods matrix factorization methods like Singular Value Decomposition.

+This project hosts website using github pages hosted with assets in https://github.com/nikhils10/nikhils10.github.io repository.

 ## Motivation
 Watching Netflix and seeing how good it is at recommending me the articles had me curious about what algorithms it uses to make those recommendations.